-Action 1 which commits the district in ensuring all students are provided with a high-quality, standards aligned curriculum and instruction is being continued from the 2017-2020 LCAP.
-This action provides for continued use of late start Wednesdays and extra duty time for teachers to analyze data, collaborate and refine appropriate instruction and curriculum to improve the college and career indicator and improve physical fitness outcomes for English learners, foster youth, and economically disadvantaged pupils.
+Action 1 which commits the district in ensuring all students are provided with a high-quality, standards aligned curriculum and instruction has provided for continued use of late start Wednesdays and extra duty time for teachers to analyze data, collaborate and refine appropriate instruction and curriculum to improve the college and career indicator and improve physical fitness outcomes for English learners, foster youth, and economically disadvantaged pupils.
 This action is intended to provide instructional staff Professional Learning Community (PLC) time to conduct data analysis and determine student needs by answering the 4 critical questions required of each PLC: What do we want students to learn?
 How do we know they learned it?
 What will we do if they did not learn it?
 What will we do if they did learn it?
 During this time, teachers will have the opportunity to collaborate and refine and modify curriculum, instruction, and assessments.
 Teachers will be provided extra duty time to complete the refinement and modification of curriculum and assessments.

 This action has have been effective in maintaining State Seal of Bi-literacy rates above the state average; College and Career Indicator (CCI) well above the state average for all students (72.5%), English learners (52.5%), students with disabilities (35.5%), homeless youth (66.7%), and economically disadvantaged pupils (72%); and attainment of dual enrollment credit attainment of 78% of all pupils, 66% of English learners, 59.1% homeless youth, 77.2% of economically disadvantaged pupil, and 44.1% of students with disabilities.
-These actions have also contributed to improved Physical Fitness Test results for economically disadvantaged pupils of up to 6% in 5 of the 6 fitness areas over the 2017 LCAP baseline as well as maintaining 1st place and superior ratings in visual performing arts competitions.
+These actions have also contributed to maintaining 1st place and superior ratings in visual performing arts competitions.

-Actions 2, 3, 8, and 9 encompass high-quality professional development for the purpose of integrating rigorous academics into these programs; provision of supplementary instructional materials, equipment, and supplies; vocational field trips, and technology to augment student learning and will be continued from the 2017-2020 LCAP.
+Actions 2, 3, 8, and 9 encompass high-quality professional development for the purpose of integrating rigorous academics into these programs; provision of supplementary instructional materials, equipment, and supplies; vocational field trips, and technology to augment student learning.
 The professional development in Action 2 and supplementary materials and equipment in Action 3 focus on improving the academic achievement gap for English learners and economically disadvantaged pupils by integrating English and mathematics content standards and implementing Depth of Knowledge Level 3 and 4 strategies in CTE, physical education, visual performing arts, world languages, health, and other elective courses.
 Action 2 is also focused on improving health and physical fitness thus reducing chronic absenteeism (noted in goal 3 data) of English learners and economically disadvantaged pupils.
 The supplemental activities (Action 8) are focused on improving CCI, reducing chronic absenteeism (noted in goal 3 data), and exposing students to life beyond high school thus promoting improved CCI and dual enrollment credit attainment for English learners, foster youth, and economically disadvantaged pupils.
 Action 9 is intended to prepare students for college and career in addressing the technology component of 21st century skills necessary to succeed in life beyond high school.
-These actions have been effective in maintaining economically disadvantaged pupil State Seal of Bi-literacy rates (16.7%) above the state average; College and Career Indicator (CCI) well above the state average for all students (72.5%), English learners (52.5%), students with disabilities (35.5%), homeless youth (66.7%), and economically disadvantaged pupils (72%); and attainment of dual enrollment credit attainment for 78% of all pupils, 66% of English learners, 59.1% of homeless youth, 77.2% of economically disadvantaged pupil, and 44.1% of students with disabilities.
+These actions have been effective in maintaining economically disadvantaged pupil State Seal of Biliteracy rates (16.7%) above the state average; College and Career Indicator (CCI) well above the state average for all students (72.5%), English learners (52.5%), students with disabilities (35.5%), homeless youth (66.7%), and economically disadvantaged pupils (72%); and attainment of dual enrollment credit attainment for 78% of all pupils, 66% of English learners, 59.1% of homeless youth, 77.2% of economically disadvantaged pupil, and 44.1% of students with disabilities.
 These actions have also contributed to improved Physical Fitness Test results for economically disadvantaged pupils of up to 6% in 5 of the 6 fitness areas and maintaining 1st place and superior ratings in visual performing arts competitions.